grztus/transit_warning/README.md

 socket
 tkinter (if using a GUI)
-To install these modules, you can use pip: pip install ephem requests pytz
+To install these modules, you can use pip: pip install ephem requests pytz Socket and tkinter should be preinstalled with python.

 Configuration
 Before running the script, you need to configure a few settings at the beginning of the script.
 These include your location, elevation, and the METAR URL for weather data.